Selco Explains How (and Why) to be the Gray Man

 In our interviews with Selco, he has frequently mentioned the Gray Man principle.
 This is something that people in the preparedness community mention a lot, but many don’t fully understand it.
 In this week’s interview, Selco explains how – and why – we should embrace being the Gray Man, even before the SHTF. ~ Daisy

 In your articles, you frequently mention being the Gray Man.
-What exactly does this mean?
+What does this mean?

-It is a simple concept that comes to be very important when SHTF, and it is often completely opposite of how a lot of preppers are planning to look or act.
+It is a simple concept that comes to be very important when SHTF, and it is often completely opposite to how a lot of preppers are planning to look or act.